About Me

 to get it right.
 This showed me again how important it is to not be scared of seemingly impossible

-challenges and asking questions.
+challenges and the value of asking questions.

 The Power of Great Teaching